Create the BizTalk Group Prerequisites | Azure Virtual Machine

-A Virtual Network is your private network inside Microsoft Azure and must be created before creating the BizTalk Server and virtual machines.
+A Virtual Network is your private network inside Microsoft Azure and must be created before creating the BizTalk Server and SQL Server virtual machines.
 Go to Create a Virtual Network in Azure to create a Virtual Network.
 A Network Administrator creates the Virtual Networkbefore you create the BizTalk virtual machine.
 Create a BizTalk Virtual Machine in Azure lists this requirement.

-Warning If the BizTalk Server and virtual machines are not created using a Virtual Network, the virtual machines cannot be added to your domain.
+Warning If the BizTalk Server and SQL Server virtual machines are not created using a Virtual Network, the virtual machines cannot be added to your domain.
 In this situation, you must create new virtual machines and specify the Virtual Network.

 After you join the virtual machine to your domain, login with the local Administrator account and do the following: